94th Annual Charles County Fair September 14-17, 2017 La Plata, Maryland

 for show.
 Exhibitors must have an approved "Certification of Veterinary Inspection" from your veterinarian.
 These forms explain

 the regulations in detail.
-The form must be completed and signed by a veterinarian and forwarded to the Animal Health
+The form must be completed and signed by a veterinarian and forwarded to the Animal Health Section,

-accompany animals to the show and be presented to the MDA Animal Health Personnel prior to unloading.
+animals to the show and be presented to the MDA Animal Health Personnel prior to unloading.

-All youth leaders working with junior exhibitors are under an affirmative responsibility to do more than avoid improper conduct
+All youth leaders working with junior exhibitors are under an affirmative responsibility to do more than avoid improper conduct or

-will forfeit premiums, awards and auction proceeds and shall be prohibited from future exhibition in accordance with the rules
+forfeit premiums, awards and auction proceeds and shall be prohibited from future exhibition in accordance with the rules

 adopted by the respective fairs and livestock shows.
 Exhibitors who violate this code of ethics demean the integrity of all